It's One Thing Not Wanting To Be A Stepmom To Your Partner's Affair Baby, But When You Abandon That Child On Christmas, It Says A Lot More

 The boy's mom found out about their arrangement and was furious, calling the Redditor a "selfish" person

 When a partner chooses to reject a child born from an affair, it often leads to a range of psychological repercussions, both for the adult and the child.
-Developmental psychologists note that this rejection can create feelings of worthlessness and abandonment in the child, which may manifest as behavioral issues or emotional trauma later in life.
-According to research from the *Journal of Child Psychology and Psychiatry*, children who perceive themselves as unloved or unwanted often struggle with self-esteem and may develop maladaptive coping mechanisms to deal with their emotional pain.
+This rejection can create feelings of worthlessness and abandonment in the child, which may manifest as behavioral issues or emotional trauma later in life.

 Furthermore, the adult's decision to abandon the child can also reflect deep-seated issues related to their own attachment styles.
-Studies indicate that individuals with anxious or avoidant attachment styles are more likely to struggle in situations requiring emotional openness and vulnerability, potentially explaining the inability to accept the child as part of a new familial unit.
+Individuals with anxious or avoidant attachment styles are more likely to struggle in situations requiring emotional openness and vulnerability, potentially explaining the inability to accept the child as part of a new familial unit.

 Apparently, the Redditor's oldest daughter wasn't happy about how they were treating her stepbrother